Platform Engineering

 • Continual evolution — The platform should be continually developed using the same product-driven mindset you apply to customer-facing functionality.
 The “customer” happens to be internal developers, but it’s still vital that improvements are implemented promptly, so the platform effectively meets their needs.
 This ensures developers stay productive over a sustained period of time.

 Each one of these principles revolves around simplifying the development experience.
-It’s the job of platform engineers to listen to developers, then provide the toolchains they require.
+It’s the job of platform teams to listen to development teams, then provide the toolchains they require.

 Once a feature is ready, the development team can spin up a new test environment to autonomously verify the change.
 The platform can perform automated tests and then ship the feature to customers in production while developers start work on the next task.
 This reduces your time to market without compromising on quality.